brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-20-linux-backup-solutions.md

----
-layout: post
-title: 5 Easy Backup Solutions for Linux
+# 5 Easy Backup Solutions for Linux
----

 Be it noobs or a geeks - computers are indispensable for either of the clans.
 With the trend of increasingly high storage devices - both USB and otherwise, the amount of data which resides in the form of nibbles and bits is enormous.
 Backing up your data is of prime importance from work/business point of view.